- Accommodation on twin sharing basis in a mid-range hotel.

-We provide you with 4500 model Toyota Land cruiser or Japanese made micro or minibuses for all tours and transportation, depending on your group size.
-Drivers do speak little or no English but they are experienced and know the Tibetan roads.
+We provide you with 4500 model Toyota Land Cruiser, or Japanese made micro or minibusses for all tours and transportation, depending on your group size.
+Drivers do speak little or no English, but they are experienced and know the roads in Tibet.

-You will be accompanied experienced and knowledgeable English speaking Tibetan Guide throughout the tour.
-Besides guiding you on tour, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
-Guide and driver is not the same person.
+You will be accompanied by an experienced and knowledgeable English speaking Tibetan Guide throughout the tour.
+Besides guiding you on tour, your guide helps you check in the hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
+The guide and driver are not the same people.